devslovecoffee/editor-ai/README.md

 ### Customization

-> Note: For the time being, customization is possible solely in the code.
-Customizing via config files is on the roadmap.
+> **Note:** Currently, customization is only possible in the code.
+Future updates will include configuration file support.

 In order to achieve better results, you can customize the following: